-The following post describes a simple timer oscillator circuit which can be used for keeping an exhaust fan alternately switched ON/OFF as per a fixed predetermined period.
+This simple timer oscillator circuit can be used for automatically switching an exhaust fan ON/OFF as per a fixed predetermined period.
 The circuit was requested by Mr. Anshuman.

 Here is a suggestion for the circuits on your blog.
 The idea is to have a very simple Oscillating circuit will delays of 5-10 minutes to turn on and off exhaust fans which would otherwise go bad if left on by mistake.